 - Christmas Day

 Normal garbage collection days for all Rockford residents are Monday through Thursday.
-For holidays falling on these days garbage pick-up will be one day later.
+For holidays falling on these days garbage pick-up will occur one day later.

-To sign up for delivery alerts by e-mail from Rock River Disposal Service click the link below:
+To sign up for delivery alerts by e-mail from Rock River Disposal, please click the following link: Rock River Disposal Service

 Weekly Garbage Pick-Up